falcosecurity/falcoctl/README.md

 # 🧰 falcoctl

-> A CLI tool to work with Falco, and perform useful tasks.
+> The official CLI tool for working with Falco and its ecosystem components.

 ## 📣 Call for contributors/maintainers